At a Glance

 In 2008 she went off to do other projects but came back in 2011 with an updated production featuring a 31-piece orchestra that focused less on the stage spectacle and more on the singing.
 That was both a good thing and a bad thing, in that it allowed the power of Dion’s vocals to take center stage (and let’s face it you would be hard pressed to think of anyone who has as pure, clear, and perfect a voice as her), but the end result felt a little sleepy.
 Packed with her signature ballads and equally languid songs from other artists, the show lacked energy.

-After taking a year off to care for her ailing husband in 2015, Dion returned with a (mostly) new production and while it is still packed with mostly slower songs, there is a new energy that is almost palpable.
+After taking a year off to care for her ailing husband in 2015, Dion returned with a (mostly) new production that is now slated to end its run in June of 2019.
+While it is still packed with mostly slower songs, there is a new energy that is almost palpable.

 The dramatic opening is still intact – keep your eyes on that big white curtain but from there most of the show is new (or new-ish).
 She leads with the touching “I Surrender” and then segues into one of her early hits, “Where Does My Heart Beat,” while showing photos and video on screens of her throughout her career.
 It’s a lovely moment and sets up the parade of hits quite well.
 There’s “Because You Loved Me,” “It’s All Coming Back to Me Now,” “The Power of Love,” and more.